PabloLuisMolinaBlanes/EjercicioLibre1920CuarentenaPabloLuisMolinaBlanes/README.md

 # Files that get saved:

-Option 1: Saves the CRISPR strand as "crisprTest.txt" Option 2: Does not save anything.
+Option 1: Saves the CRISPR strand as "crisprTest.txt".

+Option 2: Does not save anything.

-Option 3: Saves the result as "resultTest.txt"
+Option 3: Saves the result as "resultTest.txt".

 # Main menu